-- If HSBC approves your request, HSBC will send you a letter confirming the variation of terms to your loan agreement.
+If HSBC approves your request, we will send you a letter confirming the variation of terms to your loan agreement.
 The repayment postponement will be put in place only after all borrowers/guarantors have signed the variation letter and returned the original to HSBC.

 How long will the process take?